Modric among star-studded Croatia World Cup squad

+Real Madrid midfielder Luka Modric is the standout star in Croatia's richly-talented final 23 that will attempt to go deep at the World Cup.

-Club Brugge defender Matej Mitrovic, on loan from Besiktas, was the only player culled as head coach Zlatko Dalic settled on the squad that will look to reach the knockout rounds for the first time since its third-place finish in 1998.
+Club Brugge defender Matej Mitrovic, on loan from Besiktas, was the only player culled on Monday as head coach Zlatko Dalic settled on the squad that will look to reach the knockout rounds for the first time since their third-place finish in 1998.

 Those hopes will be largely pinned on the likes of Modric, Madrid team-mate Mateo Kovacic, Barcelona playmaker Ivan Rakitic and gifted Inter attacker Ivan Perisic.